Marfan syndrome

 Ocular findings

 Ectopia lentis (lens dislocation) is the most specific ocular pathology associated with Marfan syndrome.
-Other ocular features include myopia (short-sightedness), glaucoma, cataracts and atraumatic retinal detachment.
+Other ocular features include high myopia (short-sightedness), glaucoma, cataracts and atraumatic retinal detachment.

 Other features